Constitutional history of Canada: Royal proclamation (1763)

 The policy of Great Britain regarding its newly acquired colonies of America was revealed in a Royal Proclamation, issued on October 7, 1763.
 The proclamation renamed Canada "The Province of Quebec", redefined its borders and established a British-appointed colonial government.
 Although not an act of Parliament, the proclamation expressed the will of the British Crown to govern its new possessions.
-The proclamation was thus considered constitution of Quebec until the passing of the Quebec Act, by which the colony was granted a legislature.
+The proclamation was thus considered constitution of Quebec until the passing of the Quebec Act 1774 (14 Geo.
+3. c.
+83), by which the colony was granted a legislature.
 The new governor of the colony was given "the power and direction to summon and call a general assembly of the people's representatives" when the "state and circumstances of the said Colonies will admit thereof".

 The governor was also given the mandate to "make, constitute, and ordain Laws, Statutes, and Ordinances for the Public Peace, Welfare, and good Government of our said Colonies, and of the People and Inhabitants thereof" with the consent of the British-appointed councils and representatives of the people.
 In the meantime, all British subjects in the colony were guaranteed of the protection of the law of England, and the governor was given the power to erect courts of judicature and public justice to hear all causes, civil or public.

-The Royal Proclamation contained elements that conflicted with the Articles of Capitulation of Montreal, which granted Canadians the privilege to maintain their civil laws and practise their religion.
+The royal proclamation contained elements that conflicted with the Articles of Capitulation of Montreal, which granted Canadians the privilege to maintain their civil laws and practise their religion.
 The application of British laws such as the penal Laws caused numerous administrative problems and legal irregularities.
 The requirements of the Test Act also effectively excluded Catholics from administrative positions in the British Empire.